Mr-DevaKumar/Energy-Efficiency-in-Building/README.md

-## Energy Efficiency in Smart Buildings: Machine Learning Model to Predict Heating Load
+## Energy Efficiency in Smart Buildings: Predicting Heating Load

+Objective
-Overview: This project leverages machine learning to improve energy efficiency in buildings, with a focus on predicting heating load based on building characteristics.
-Given the high energy consumption of buildings globally (around 40%), optimizing energy use is critical for sustainability.
-Using real-world data on building dimensions, wall types, and glazing areas, the model identifies inefficiencies and offers insights that help buildings move toward net-zero energy goals.
+This project aims to improve energy efficiency in smart buildings by predicting the heating load based on building characteristics.
+Using machine learning, we analyze how structural attributes impact energy consumption and identify opportunities for cost and energy savings.

-Project Outline:
+Dataset
+We utilized the Building Energy Efficiency dataset from the UCI Machine Learning Repository, containing features such as:
+    Relative Compactness: Measures efficiency of building shape.
+    Surface Area, Wall Area, and Roof Area: Key structural dimensions.
+    Overall Height: Building height.
+    Orientation and Glazing Area: Affect sunlight exposure and heat gain.
+    Heating Load and Cooling Load: Target variables indicating energy needs.

+Modeling Approach
+    Preprocessing:
-    Data Exploration: Conducted an exploratory analysis to understand the data structure and relationships among variables.
+        Conducted exploratory data analysis (EDA) to understand feature distributions and relationships.
-    Data Preprocessing: Included handling missing values, feature scaling, and other steps to prepare data for modeling.
-    Modeling and Evaluation: Implemented multiple regression models to compare performance:
-        Linear Regression
-        Decision Tree Regressor
+        Scaled features for improved model performance.
+    Models Used:
+        Linear Regression: Established as a baseline model for prediction.
+        Random Forest Regressor: Selected for its ability to model complex relationships and improve accuracy.
+    Evaluation Metrics:
+        Root Mean Squared Error (RMSE) and R² Score were used to assess model performance, with Random Forest providing the highest accuracy.

+Key Findings
-        Random Forest Regressor
+    The Random Forest Regressor outperformed Linear Regression, effectively capturing non-linear relationships in the data.
-        Gradient Boosting Regressor
-    Feature Analysis: Analyzed feature importance to determine which attributes significantly influence the heating load, offering actionable insights for energy management.
-    Results and Insights: Compiled key findings, model comparisons, and suggestions for future improvements.
+    Factors like surface area, glazing area, and overall height were found to have significant impacts on heating load.
+    The analysis provides actionable insights to optimize energy usage in buildings, supporting energy efficiency goals.

+Future Enhancements

+Planned improvements include:
+    Additional Features: Incorporating occupancy and real-time weather data for more accurate predictions.
+    Advanced Models: Testing models like Gradient Boosting and Neural Networks for further accuracy improvements.
+    Deployment: Building a web interface to enable building managers to interact with the model predictions.